Wedding Insurance FAQs

 This is a different issue to non appearance of the photographer - if the digital media storage is faulty and there are no copies available, most policies will cover the cost of retaking the photographs and the cost of the couple and immediate wedding party in having to arrange to get together to retake them.

-Am I covered if we cancel the wedding?
+Does wedding insurance cover us if we cancel the wedding?

 Possibly.
 You would not be covered if one party withdraws (changes their mind or gets 'cold feet').
 However, you would usually be covered in the case of things like venue failure, which could be caused if they go bust, lose their licence or double book you.